cuhklinlab/coupleCoC_plus/vignettes/vignette.md

 clc
 close all

-%%load the processed data in example 3 in the paper; note that the folder "data" include all the preprocessed datasets that are used in the paper. load('data/ex3_S.mat');load('data/ex3_T.mat');load('data/ex3_U.mat');
+%%load the processed data in example 3 in the paper; note that the folder
+%"data" include all the preprocessed datasets (ex1-ex4) used in the paper. load('data/ex3_S.mat');load('data/ex3_T.mat');load('data/ex3_U.mat');
 load('data/ex3_S_cell_label.mat');load('data/ex3_T_cell_label.mat');

 %%%%%%%%%%%%%%%%%%%%% coupleCoC+ algorithm %%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%% input notation %%%%%%%%%%%%%%%
 % p, q and q0 represent data S, data T and data U, respectively;
-% nrowcluster1, nrowcluster2, ncolcluster and ncolcluster0 represent the number of cell cluster in data S, the number of cell cluster in data T, the number of
+% nrowcluster1 and nrowcluster2 represent the number of cell cluster in data S, the number of cell cluster in data T, respectively;
-% feature cluster in linked features of data T and the number of feature cluster in unlinked features (i.e. data U), respectively;
+% ncolcluster and ncolcluster0 represent the number of feature cluster in linked features and the number of feature cluster in unlinked features, respectively;
-% lambda:
-% beta:
-% gamma:
-% nsub:
+% iter: the number of iteration used in the algorithm.
+The default value is set as 20;
+% lambda: the hyperparameter that controls the contribution of the source data S;
+% beta: the hyperparameter that controls the contribution of the unlinked features in the target data T;
+% gamma: the hyperparameter that controls the contribution of cell types matching across the source data S and the target data T;
+% nsub: the number of matched cell clusters across source data and targert data;
 %%%%% output notation %%%%%%%%%%%%%%%%
-% Cx, Cy, Cz, Cz0:
-% cluster_p, cluster_q, cluster_q0
-% obj:
-% matm:
+% Cx and Cy represent the cell label assignments for source data and target data, respectively;
+% Cz and Cz0 represent the feature label assignments for the linked features and unlinked features, respectively;
+% cluster_p, cluster_q and cluster_q0 represent joint probability distributions for cell clusters and features clusters in data S, data T and data U, respectively;
+% obj: a vector to record the value of objective function in each iteration;
+% matm: a matrix to record the matched order of labels in two datasets for each iteration.
+For example, the row [1 2 2 1] means the first and the second kind of
+% cell types in the source % dataset are matched with the the second and the first kind of cell types in the target dataset, respectively.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+%%%%% tuning the hyperparameters %%%%%%%%

 % setting the values of hyperparameters nrowcluster1=2;nrowcluster2=2;ncolcluster=5;ncolcluster0=8;iter=20;